The Year Racum Almost Missed Christmas

 “Thank you, Santa,” shouted the Raccoons.
 “Merry Christmas to you, too!”

-Racum told his Mother and Father all about his adventures with Mrs. Bear’s pot of honey and how Santa Claus’ big old heavy sleigh bells had woke him up out of the deep sleep that he had been in.
+Racum told his mother and father all about his adventures with Mrs. Bear’s pot of honey and how Santa Claus’ big old heavy sleigh bells had woken him up out of the deep sleep that he had been in.

 “Won’t they still be hibernating?” asked Racum.